Luke7787/Genetic-Sequence/README.md

 5. **Adjust Input File and Toggle Output**
    - Modify the `EditDistance.java` file to change the input file or toggle alignment output as needed.

-Make sure to replace `https://github.com/your-repository-url.git` and `your-repository-directory` with your actual repository URL and directory name.
-Adjust any additional details as required for your specific setup.